 Should I appoint a data protection officer?

-C) where the core activities of the controller or processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offences.
+C) When the core activities of the controller or processor involve large-scale processing of special categories of data or personal data related to criminal convictions and offenses.

 Connected courses